impragya08/FrontendMentor_DailyChallenges/README.md

 ## **About the Project**

 This repository contains my solutions, progress updates, and any related content for the challenges I take on from Frontend Mentor.
-I will be solving challenges every Tuesday, Thursday, and Saturday.
+I will be solving challenges every Monday, Wednesday, Friday.

 ## **Acknowledgment**